A Bridge to De-siloization

 It was here that gods’ grace intervened and a JE of the Mechanical Wing of the PWD, visiting the site for a different matter, was requested to actually lead the launching of the bridge.
 What followed was a fluid sequence of events where departmental boundaries dissolved and the natural leadership skills of a dynamic Forest Range Officer took over.

-Group photo of bridge construction team (Photo credit: Gurharsh Singh)
+Group photo of some members of the bridge construction team (Photo credit: Gurharsh Singh)

 Strength of Nepali hands built the abutment on one bank while the majesty of earthmovers did it on the other.
 Commitment of a couple of PWD engineers and enviable skills with rope-knots of the JE, and sweat and strength of NDRF and ITBP meant the electricity poles were now spanning across – with some help from the earthmovers.